Make a perfect cup of gyokuro

 for every 5 -8 ounces of water.

-For iced Netto Gyokuro please click here.
-You can also cold brew this wonderful tea.
+For iced Netto Gyokuro, please click here.
+You can also cold brew this excellent tea.

-Uji Tezumi Gyokuro is the highest quality gyokuro from Uji.
-If you have an electric kettle set the temperature at 70°C (158°F).
-Then pour over leaves in your teapot and steep for 3 minutes.
+Uji Tezumi Gyokuro is the highest-quality gyokuro from Uji.
+If you have an electric kettle, set the temperature at 70°C (158°F).
+Then, pour the leaves over the water in your teapot and steep for 3 minutes.

 Traditional teapot method: reduce water temperature by pouring hot water from one container to another.